96-year old Charlie Munger is a true investing great.

 - Roughly, you had $200 million liquid assets + $100 million real estate.
 So, you had a pretty decent protection on the downside.

 6. Return on Capital Employed

-Pay attention to the earnings before interest and tax (i.e. unleveraged earnings).
+You should pay attention to the earnings before interest and tax (i.e. unleveraged earnings).

-Compare it with the unleveraged capital that is needed in the business.
+And then, you should compare it with the unleveraged capital that is needed in the business.